 In the quest for a private and secure online experience, more and more people are turning towards VPNs as a one-stop solution.
 VPNs provide anonymity, they encrypt data to make it unreadable to third parties, and they scramble your location to make it difficult, if not impossible, to track activity back to your device.
 These features are necessary for private web browsing, but they can come at a price.

 Whether it’s slow Wi-Fi at work or crummy download speeds at home, nothing ruins your day like a bad internet connection.
 The security features offered by VPNs have a reputation for being anywhere between 10% and 40% slower than an unencrypted internet.
-Speed drops like that are enough to make you want to throw privacy out the window just so you can stream a movie without buffering every thirty seconds.
+Speed drops like that are enough to make you want to throw privacy out the window just so you can stream movies without buffering every thirty seconds.

 The good news is not all VPNs are slow.
 By choosing the right service with the best servers, you can dodge most of these speed issues before they even arise.
 We compared the top VPN providers to look for the fastest ones on the market.
 Check out our recommendations below and you’ll enjoy private, anonymous connection to the internet without sacrificing speed.